oadpoaw/oadpoaw/README.md

 ## Hello!
 I'm oadpoaw! 👋

-Full Stack Web Developer and Software Developer with a flair for creating elegant solutions in the least amount of time and creative cloud computing. <br />
+Web Developer, Software Programmer and Junior Hacker with a flair for creating elegant solutions in the least amount of time and creative cloud computing.
 <br /> <br />

 Join my Discord https://discord.gg/9X5DVWT <br />